m13253/acmdl_artifact_metadata_generator/README.md

 The output files will be located in `artifacts-metadata` folder.
 Each submission will generate a ZIP file, each containing two XML files.

+## Compatibility

+This program is written in Python 3.11.
+It may or may not work with earlier versions of Python 3, but I have not tested it.

+Compatibility patches are welcome.

 ## Acknowledgements

 Thanks [Anjo Vahldiek-Oberwagner](https://github.com/vahldiek/acmdl_artifact_metadata) for his program as my reference.